neurons-me/this.env/crate/README.md

 2. Busca identidad → log
 3. Si no hay identidad → PendingApproval
 4. Si hay identidad:
   a.
 Instancia Env → log
   b. ¿Endorsed?
    \- Sí → Approved
    \- No → PendingApproval
 5. ¿Blocked por alguna regla? → Blocked

+EnvResquestInfo - information about the request, such as method, path, host, timestamp, etc.
+EnvRequestLog - a log entry for a request, including method, path, host, timestamp, and status as minimal data.

 ## 🚀 Quick start (Actix Web)